Next.js Quick start guide

 export default async function Home() {

-const articles = await getData();
+const posts = await getData();

 return (